 Some of the justifications for continuing to perform planning in the ERP system have been more about maintaining the relevancy of the ERP system rather than any real benefit to the company.
 In this way, ERP has arrested the implementation of more sophisticated and better systems.
 It’s almost as if companies are continually attempting to justify the investments they have made in their ERP implementations.
 And of course, when the same vendor that sold them the ERP system is now selling them the bolt on the system, the vendor has the same predisposition: to help convince their customer that their ERP investment was a good one.

-Finally, while the traditional approach is to convert planning recommendations (planned production orders, planning purchase orders, planned stock transfers) in the ERP system, it’s very easy for planning systems, convert planning recommendations into execution objects (production orders, purchase orders, stock transfer).
-These execution objects could be integrated more quickly to a financial application, cutting out the redundancy of the ERP system.
-Unlike ERP systems (at least, on-premises systems), the integration of these execution objects would be a simple matter if the financial application published to an integration standard.
+Finally, while the traditional approach is to convert planning recommendations (planned production orders, planning purchase orders, planned stock transfers) in the ERP system, it’s very easy for planning systems to convert planning recommendations into execution objects (production orders, purchase orders, etc. stock transfer).
+These execution objects could be integrated more quickly into a financial application, cutting out the redundancy of the ERP system.
+Unlike ERP systems (at least, on-premises systems), integrating these execution objects would be a simple matter if the financial application was published to an integration standard.

 ERP Versus Custom Development for Core Functions

 The research paper ERP for SMEs – is proprietary software.
-An alternative provides interesting quotations and perspective on the concept of using an ERP system versus custom developed solutions.
+An alternative provides interesting quotations and perspectives on the concept of using an ERP system versus custom-developed solutions.